Fcornaire/TF.EX/src/replay/README.md

 # TF.Replay

-Records TowerFall matches and plays them back — frame by frame, seekable, exportable as a GIF.
+Records TowerFall matches and plays them back; frame by frame, seekable, exportable as a GIF.

 A replay is not a video: it stores the **inputs** of every frame plus periodic state snapshots, and the game re-simulates from them